jreisinger/checkip/README.md

 or download a [release](https://github.com/jreisinger/checkip/releases) binary for your system and architecture.

-See `cmd/checkip.go` for how to use checkip as a library.

 ## Configuration

 For some checks to work you need to register and get an API (LICENSE) key.